Meta-Don/ghostwriter-windows-builds/README.md

 # ghostwriter-windows-builds
 A repository of [ghostwriter](https://github.com/wereturtle/ghostwriter) builds for Windows 10.

+> ghostwriter is a cross-platform, aesthetic, distraction-free Markdown editor.

 # Build

 [Compiled following the instructions from the ghostwriter repository](https://github.com/wereturtle/ghostwriter#build).
 Compiled from source with MSCV 2017.